iamonnox/tradecontrol/docs/tc_balance_sheet.md

 1. Are the current closing balances of the bank accounts equal to those on the corresponding cash accounts?
 2. Do the unpaid invoices reflect current obligations?

 The reason is simply that our balance sheet is constructed from two auditable sources and two derived tax statements.
+Hence, basic numeracy is the only qualification required to check the veracity of this balance sheet.

 #### Cash Account Statement